MiernikA/Crud-Canals/README.md

 1. Navigate to the `root of the project` (backend) directory.
 2. Install dependencies by running `composer install`.
-3. Run database migrations using `php artisan migrate`.
-If you encounter an issue with migration, please refer to the section titled 'Database'
+3. Run database migrations using `php artisan migrate` (If you encounter an issue with migration, please refer to the section titled 'Database').
 4. Start the Laravel server with `php artisan serve`.

 ### Frontend